Adam Tamzoke advises clients on all aspects of shareholder engagement and activism and hostile takeover defense.

-Adam Tamzoke is the senior shareholder engagement and activism associate in Latham’s New York office.
-His practice focuses on guiding US and foreign public companies and their boards through the complex landscape of shareholder activism and hostile takeover bids, offering strategic counsel to safeguard their interests and uphold corporate stability.
+Adam guides US and international public companies and their boards through the complex landscape of shareholder activism and hostile takeover bids, offering strategic counsel to safeguard their interests and uphold corporate stability.

 Recognizing the unique challenges that boards and companies face during activist engagements, Adam collaborates closely with clients to develop comprehensive defense strategies.
-His expertise encompasses:
+He regularly advises on:

 Bar Qualification